A 3/2-approximation algorithm for the Student-Project Allocation problem

-\begin{prop} Let $T_0$ denote the point in Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution at the end of the main while loop.
-Then the following statements are true. \begin{enumerate} \item If a project $p_j$ offered by $l_k$ is full before $T_0$, then a student $s_i$ worse than or equal to $l_k$'s worst ranked assignee(s) in $M(p_j)$ cannot subsequently become assigned to $p_j$ before $T_0$ unless $p_j$ is precarious when $s_i$ applies to $p_j$.
+\begin{prop} Let $T_{end}$ denote the point in Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution at the end of the main while loop.
+Then the following statements are true. \begin{enumerate}

-\item If a lecturer $l_k$ is full, then a student $s_i$ worse than or equal to $l_k$'s worst assignee(s) cannot become assigned to a project $p_j$ offered by $l_k$ unless this occurs during the main while loop and $l_k$ is precarious when $s_i$ applies to $p_j$. \end{enumerate} \end{prop}
+\item If a lecturer $l_k$ is full, then a student $s_i$ worse than or equal to $l_k$'s worst assignee(s) cannot subsequently become assigned to a project $p_j$ offered by $l_k$ unless this occurs during the main while loop and $l_k$ is precarious when $s_i$ applies to $p_j$.

-\begin{proof} We deal with each case separately. \begin{enumerate} \item Assume first that $p_j$ is full and not precarious.
-Before $T_0$, student $s_i$ can only be added to the matching if the conditions on Line \ref{Alg:APPROX_SPA-S_stable_elseif2} are held, and $l_k$ meta-prefers $s_i$ to a worst assignee in $M(p_j)$.
-Therefore $l_k$ cannot accept a student that is worse than or equal to a worst student in $M(p_j)$ before $T_0$.
+\item If a project $p_j$ offered by $l_k$ is full and non-precarious before $T_{end}$, then a student $s_i$ worse than or equal to $l_k$'s worst ranked assignee(s) in $M(p_j)$ cannot subsequently become assigned to $p_j$ before $T_{end}$.